- Product Portfolio

 Although the decreases appear to be a step in the right direction, Smith said, the overall reduction in sales was “not massive.”
 The U.S. continues to use large quantities of antibiotics to raise animals, she said, and decreases across specific industries have been uneven.

 Sales of antibiotics for chickens, for example, were cut nearly in half, according to the FDA report — a dramatic decrease Smith tied to the poultry industry’s consumer-driven shift toward antibiotic-free production.
-Sales for turkeys, on the other hand, dropped by just 11 percent.
-Cattle and swine both saw a decrease of 35 percent.
+Sales for turkeys, on the other hand, dropped by just 11%.
+Cattle and swine both saw a decrease of 35%.